If there’s one fish that aquarists around the world seek the most, it must be the Platinum Arowana.

 The Traits of The World’s Most Expensive Arowana

-Arowanas might have inherited even the traits of their predecessors, but you can't forget they are fierce predators, a characteristic of the primitive fish from which the fish evolved from, dating back to the age of the dinosaurs.
+Arowanas might have inherited even the traits of their predecessors.
+Still, you can't forget they are fierce predators, a characteristic of the primitive fauna from which it evolved from, dating back to the age of the dinosaurs.

 While we all know it's famous for its unique beauty, the Platinum Arowana can be aggressive, even more aggressive when it reaches adulthood.

-If you’re planning to keep one, don't forget to have the aquarium all to itself, as the fish thrives better when it is alone or without a companion or mate.
+If you’re planning to keep one, don't forget to have the aquarium all to itself, as the Arowana thrives better when it is alone or without a companion or mate.

 Considered as a predatory fish, the Arowana is brilliant and intuitive when catching prey.